Jake Larson: Early life and career

-Larson created his TikTok account in June 2020.
+Larson's granddaughter created his TikTok account in June 2020.
 His account went viral after his granddaughter posted a video about Larson's military service.
 After gaining popularity on TikTok, in 2021, he wrote his memoir The Luckiest Man in the World: Stories from the Life of Papa Jake.

 In June 2025, Larson won a News and Documentary News Emmy Award in the category Outstanding Live Interview.
 His win was shared with Christiane Amanpour.

 Personal life and death

 In 1945, Larson married Lola Cassem.
 Their marriage lasted until her death in 1991.